calvinlchen/sustainable-recipe-chatbot/README.md

 - Leveraging OpenAI’s API to process and respond to user questions.
 - Understanding and working with REST APIs and JSON data.

-If you missed anything, feel free to reference this reppository, where a working version of the project is implemented.
+If you missed anything, feel free to reference this repository, where a working version of the project is implemented.

 Good luck, and happy hacking! 🚀